cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ClassifyingUsageTypes.md

 ### Applying the Kilowatt-hour/Cost Coefficient

 For each “known” usage type, we dynamically build the average kilowatt-hour per usage amount (or cost for AWS) for each unique service and usage unit combination, then multiply that by the usage amount (or cost for AWS) for any unknown rows.
-We also track the totals to be used for unknown rows that do not match a known service and usage unit combination.
 Here are these steps in more detail, using GCP services and usage units as an example:

 1. For known usage rows, track usageAmount and kilowattHour per service and usage unit, accumulating the values.
 The result looks something like this:
 ```